By PETER CONTI-BROWN

 * * *

-PETER CONTI-BROWN, an assistant professor at The Wharton School of the University of Pennsylvania, is the author of The Power and Independence of the Federal Reserve (Princeton University Press, 2016).
-He is also writing a comprehensive history of the Fed, expected in 2020 from Harvard University Press.
+PETER CONTI-BROWN is an assistant professor at the Wharton School of the University of Pennsylvania.
+He is the author of The Power and Independence of the Federal Reserve (Princeton University Press, 2016).
+Some of these ideas were first presented on the blog at the Yale Journal on Regulation.